2020 Danish mink cull: Question of gross negligence (grov uagtsomhed)

-A central question in the public after it became clear that there had not been legal authority behind the original order to kill all mink was, weather the government and Frederiksen particularly had been aware of this and thus consciously breaking the law.
+A central question in the public after it became clear that there had not been legal authority behind the original order to kill all mink was, whether the government and Frederiksen particularly had been aware of this and thus consciously breaking the law.
 This was therefore also a significant part of the Mink Commission's terms of reference to investigate how and when Frederiksen and the other ministers became aware of possible issues with legal authority.
 As previously mentioned, the commission concluded that the members of government only had been made aware of the problems after the decision was made and announced at the press conference on 5 November, thus not having committed gross negligence.
 In case they had, they would have violated the Ministerial Liability Act (ministeransvarlighedsloven) and the commission did not have a mandate to assess criminal liability of ministers.
 Following the presentation of the commission report this was discussed among legal experts who almost unanimously assessed that there was not a basis for convicting Frederiksen for gross negligence.
 Legal experts expressing this opinion were professor of administrative law at Aalborg University Sten Bønsing, professor of public law at Aarhus University Jørgen Albæk Jensen, professor of constitutional law at the University of Copenhagen Jens Elo Rytter, professor Kristian Lauta of the University of Copenhagen, emeritus professor of criminal law of the University of Copenhagen Jørn Vestergaard, professor Frederik Waage of the University of Southern Denmark, emeritus professor in administrative law at the University of Copenhagen Carsten Henrichsen, emerita professor at the University of Copenhagen Eva Smith, and emeritus professor at the University of Copenhagen Ditlev Tamm.
 National judge (landsdommer) Bo Østergaard expressed the same analysis as well.

 A single professor, Lasse Lund Madsen from the Department of Law at Aarhus University, found the immediate appearance of Frederiksen's actions to fulfill the criteria of gross negligence.
 Lund Madsen added a few months later that he did not think with the then-present basis would make sense to conduct impeachment proceedings against Frederiksen, and that he saw no reason to make an impartial lawyer's assessment focusing on the Prime Minister's liability, as he found the matter to be already as well illuminated as it could be.